under-view/libcando/docs/log.rst

 	          - Decription
 		* - code
 		  - | Error code or errno
-		* - buffer
+		* - fmt
-		  - | String that'll be returned to caller
+		  - | Format of string to be returned to caller
+		* - ...
+		  - | Variable list arguments containing contents of
+		    | the error string that'll be returned to caller.

 ===================
 cando_log_get_error